Elia Zenghelis: Gigantes Zenghelis Architects

 In 1987 Zenghelis went into partnership with architect Eleni Gigantes, in the office Gigantes Zenghelis Architects, London and Athens.
 From 2000 to 2011 they also had a branch office in Brussels, Belgium.

 However, from 1992 onward, Zenghelis withdrew from active participation in the office, and from design, in favour of his first and true vocation - education, which by then occupied him almost continuously.
 He continued to lecture on the work of the office however and make occasional contributions.

 The office's most prestigious and critically received completed scheme has been the Ashikita House of Youth (1996–1998) in Kumamoto, on the island of Kyūshū, Japan, commissioned by Kumamoto ArtPolis.

 Education

 In 1989 he was appointed Baukunst Professor at the Kunstakademie in Düsseldorf (stepping into Jim Stirling's recently vacated chair), retiring in 2002.
 He also taught at the Berlage Institute in the Netherlands (1993–2010), and in 2003 was also appointed a member of its board.
 From 1997 onward he also taught in Switzerland: as guest professor at EPFL in Lausanne (1997–1998) and ETH in Zurich (1998–2000) and as professor at the Accademia d'Architettura Mendrisio (2000–2007).
 He was appointed professor emeritus in different schools of architecture, such as the one of University of Thessaly in Greece.
-In 2012 he taught master classes at The Bartlett and is currently the Davenport Visiting Professor at the Yale School of Architecture.
+In 2012 he taught master classes at The Bartlett and was the Davenport Visiting Professor at the Yale School of Architecture.

+Personal life and death

+Zenghelis was born in Athens, Greece in 1937.
+He died on 30 August 2026, at the age of 89.